What are Original Issue Discount (OID) Bonds?

 The De Minimus Rule determines the price appreciation of a bond purchased at a discount should be taxed as the capital gain or ordinary income.

-This rule states that if a discount is less than 0.25% of the par value for a full year from the date of purchase to maturity, then the amount is very small to consider as a market discount for tax purpose.
-Instead, the appreciation should be treated as the capital gain.
+This rule states that if a discount is less than 0.25% of the par value for a full year from the date of purchase to maturity, the amount is very small to consider as a market discount for tax purposes.
+Instead, treat the appreciation as a capital gain.

 The original issue discount is advantageous for both investors and issuers and has a small tax disadvantage for the investor.
 The tax effects are discussed below: